Deformation Theory of Courant Algebroids via the Rothstein Algebra: Algebraic Definition of Courant Algebroids

 \section{Algebraic Definition of Courant Algebroids}

 Let $\A$ be a commutative, unital algebra over a ring $\ring{R}\supseteq \mathbb{Q}$ and let $\Eps$ be a projective, finitely generated module over $\A$.
-Let further $\Eps$ be endowed with a symmetric, strongly nondegenerate, full $\A$-bilinear form
+Let further $\Eps$ be endowed with a symmetric, strongly non-degenerate, full $\A$-bilinear form

-Recall that a bilinear form is strongly nondegenerate if and only if the induced map $\Eps \longrightarrow \Eps'= \Hom_\A(\Eps,\A)$ is an isomorphism.
+Recall that a bilinear form is strongly non-degenerate if and only if the induced map $\Eps \longrightarrow \Eps'= \Hom_\A(\Eps,\A)$ is an isomorphism.
 Moreover, a bilinear form is called full if and only if the module homomorphism